aragon/taiko-contracts/TEST_TREE.md

-    │   ├── It approve should revert (when currently appointed by a signer listed on creation) │   ├── It canApprove should return false (when unlisted on creation, unappointed now) │   └── It approve should revert (when unlisted on creation, unappointed now) ├── When calling hasApproved expired
+    │   ├── It approve should revert (when currently appointed by a signer listed on creation) │   ├── It canApprove should return false (when unlisted on creation, unappointed now) │   └── It approve should revert (when unlisted on creation, unappointed now) ├── When calling hasApproved being expired
-    │   └── It hasApproved should return false until approved └── When calling canExecute and execute expired ├── It canExecute should return false (when listed on creation, self appointed now) ├── It execute should revert (when listed on creation, self appointed now) ├── It canExecute should return false (when listed on creation, appointing someone else now)
+    │   └── It hasApproved should return false until approved └── When calling canExecute and execute being expired ├── It canExecute should return false (when listed on creation, self appointed now) ├── It execute should revert (when listed on creation, self appointed now) ├── It canExecute should return false (when listed on creation, appointing someone else now)